engrajibulhasan/redux-router6-axios/README.md

-# Redux with Router6 and AXIOS winth Environment (.env)
+# Redux with Router6 and AXIOS with Environment (.env)

 - Plain Redux
 - React Router 6